Injecting linguistic knowledge into BERT for Dialogue State Tracking: Abstract

 \section{Abstract}

-Dialogue State Tracking (DST) models often employ intricate neural network architectures, necessitating substantial training data, and their inference processes lack transparency.
+Dialogue State Tracking (DST) models often employ intricate neural network architectures, necessitating substantial training data, and their inference process lacks transparency.
 This paper proposes a method that extracts linguistic knowledge via an unsupervised framework and subsequently utilizes this knowledge to augment BERT's performance and interpretability in DST tasks.
-The knowledge extraction procedure is computationally economical and does not necessitate annotations or additional training data.
-The injection of the extracted knowledge necessitates the addition of only simple neural modules.
-We employ the Convex Polytopic Model (CPM) as a feature extraction tool for DST tasks and illustrate that the acquired features correlate with the syntactic and semantic patterns in the dialogues.
+The knowledge extraction procedure is computationally economical and does not require annotations or additional training data.
+The injection of the extracted knowledge can be achieved by the addition of simple neural modules.
+We employ the Convex Polytopic Model (CPM) as a feature extraction tool for DST tasks and illustrate that the acquired features correlate with syntactic and semantic patterns in the dialogues.
 This correlation facilitates a comprehensive understanding of the linguistic features influencing the DST model’s decision-making process.
 We benchmark this framework on various DST tasks and observe a notable improvement in accuracy.